• Home

 3. Physical audiences are prohibited from being present for the performance, with the exception of: involuntary audiences (ex: individuals/families who happen to be in the same room), and assistants/aids for individuals with disabilities.
 Enforcement is up to the discretion of the TD.

-5. Practices that would not be possible in a face-to-face environment are prohibited (such as motion, video transitions, or audio manipulation) while allowing for the use of file sharing and virtual visual aids in Individual Events.
+5. Practices that would not be possible in a face-to-face environment are prohibited (such as motion, video transitions, or audio manipulation) while allowing for the use of screen sharing and virtual visual aids in Individual Events.
 Note: NSDA Campus does not have screen sharing capabilities.

 6. No persons should participate or contribute to students who are competing during the course of the round.

 7. Judges should avoid discriminating based off a competitor’s background/space available/whether they are sitting or standing.
-We are still in a pandemic, and many students do not have a choice as to where they can perform their event and how much space they have or how cluttered their background is.
+We are still in a pandemic, and many students still do not have a choice as to where they can perform their event and how much space they have or how cluttered their background is.

 8. Interp Events: These are likely the most difficult to translate to an online video conference style.